txpmr001/PyPlayer/README.md

 ### Description

 PyPlayer uses a Kivy GUI to allow users to select and play movies from a list of local movie files.
-Movie information is collected through the Open Movie Data Base (OMDb) API and stored in a local ZODB database.
+Movie information is collected through the Open Movie Data Base (OMDb) API and stored in a local ZODB object database.

 <img src="https://github.com/txpmr001/PyPlayer/blob/master/screenshot.jpg" alt="screenshot">